Are you thinking about getting a Georgia quitclaim deed?

-Judgment liens are court rulings that give creditors a right to take possession of your property.
+Judgment liens are court rulings that give creditors the right to take possession of your property.

 The real estate attorney will pay the creditor off with the proceeds from the sale.

-When filling out a Georgia quitclaim deed form to change a name on a property, you need to include:
+You can use a Georgia quitclaim deed form to change a name on a property.

-Usually, quitclaim deeds are used to change the owner’s name on title.
+Usually, quitclaim deeds are used to change the owner’s name on the title of the property.